Nathalie Römer

 Working papers

-• Effects of written self-promotions on gender bias and decision quality (with Marina Schröder)[pdf]
+• Effects of written self-promotions on gender bias and decision quality (with Marina Schröder)[pdf](under review)

 Abstract